Michmcb/ConfigTextFile/README.md

 	// This returns an empty string if it's not a single string myString = singleString.Value;

-	IConfigElement collection = file.Elements["SomeCollection"];
+	IConfigElement array = file.Elements["SomeArray"];
-	// We can iterate over each string in the collection by doing this foreach(IConfigElement elem = collection.Elements.Values)
+	// We can iterate over each string in the array by doing this foreach(IConfigElement elem = array.Elements.Values)
 	{
-		Console.WriteLine("Collection element: " + elem.Value);
+		Console.WriteLine("Array element: " + elem.Value);
 	}

 	// Can get the sections, and loop over everything they have